 Do you know what the true cost of borrowing is?
 Find out here.

 Remember, getting approved for a loan, no matter where you apply is all about risk assessment.
 The less risky a lender perceives you to be, the easier it will be to get approved for more money and better conditions all around.
-That said, borrowing regulations will vary from loan source to loan source, so be sure to spend time comparing lenders before you apply anywhere.
+That said, borrowing regulations will vary from lender to lender in Burnaby, so be sure to spend time comparing lenders before you apply.

 Take some of the following to strengthen your application:

 - Organize any personal or financial documents your lender requests